pstfni/chopin/README.md

 Clone the repository and setup.

+It is advised to create a virtual environment for Chopin.

 ```shell
 git clone git@github.com:pstfni/chopin.git
 cd chopin/
 make setup
 ```

-[Poetry](https://python-poetry.org/) will be installed and used to create a virtual environment for the repository.

 #### Spotify developer credentials